Sherman Antitrust Act: Subsequent legislation expanding its scope

+The Clayton Antitrust Act specifically states that unions are exempt from this ruling.

 The Robinson–Patman Act of 1936 amended the Clayton Act.
 The amendment proscribed certain anti-competitive practices in which manufacturers engaged in price discrimination against equally-situated distributors.

 Legacy

 The federal government began filing cases under the Sherman Antitrust Act in 1890.
 Some cases were successful and others were not; many took several years to decide, including appeals.

 Notable cases filed under the act include: